Introduction

 Festival Experience

-Experience the dynamic atmosphere of the International Public Art Festival through this video showcasing the creation of murals, community interactions, and the transformation of urban spaces.
+Experience the dynamic atmosphere of the International Public Art Festival through this video showcasing the creation of murals, community interactions, and the transformation of urban spaces in Cape Town's Salt River neighborhood.

 Key People